MarzioHr/SSA_Project/README.md

 Common distributed system challenges include latency and message loss, our prototype also has IoT limitations like bandwidth and processing power (Gerber & Romeo, 2020).
 The table below demonstrates what measures MQTT has taken to lessen these challenges:

 ![IoT Challenges](https://i.imgur.com/Ld7sZT0.png)
+*Figure 4: Challenges in IoT and Mitigations offered by MQTT.*

 ## Conclusion
 Due to the time constrain of the project, during the prototype development we have concentrated our efforts on the implementation of the security requirements and therefore, some of the functional requirements like the temperature control have been omitted.